 Not growing up in a naked house

-Nakedness as a sin
+Nakedness viewed as a sin

 Ruth Barcon, Associate professor of Gender and Cultural Studies at the University of Sydney, wrote a fascinating essay on “the naked truth on nudity”.
 She mentions how Adam and Eve in Christianity helped shape the concept of nudity as both innocent and sinful.
 Barcon explores how nudity impacts society and the changing ideas on how we value nudity.

 Female celebrities such as Kim Kardashian and Emily Ratajkowski post their near naked bodies on Instagram, in turn receiving criticism.
 I’ve noticed women receive harsher comments compared to men who often post images of themselves flexing without shirts.
 On my piece I Am More Than Female Stereotypes, I argue women are often labelled and judged based on their clothing choices.
 For instance, a woman with many bikini photos on Instagram may be called attention seeking and “desperate”.

 When a man cheats or dates a younger woman, the younger woman can get described as a sexually alluring gold digger.
 She somehow uses her sexual power to control the man.
 But when it comes to sex and expressing sexuality, a woman is apparently wrong to crave sex as equally.
 Women sometimes get blamed for their own sexual assault, not wearing enough clothes.
 Additionally, many advice columns for women recommend dressing suitably – nothing too short, for a man to take them seriously.
 This all factors towards how women perceive their naked bodies.

 Being naked influence body confidence – social media

 Plastic surgery has risen in the past few years – specifically labiaplasty, to construct “designer vaginas” according to The Independent.
 More women are confessing to not feeling confident in their skin, comparing themselves to bodies on social media.
 Studies suggest nudism makes us happier and maybe there’s truth to that.